 The problem of insufficient long-term care resources has both great present and long-term implications.
 A decade from now, we know that the baby boom generation will begin to retire.
 With this our healthcare systems will be placed under tremendous strain.
 Clearly this is a problem that we must begin to think about today.
 I look forward to hearing from our witnesses this morning concerning the question of how to best develop a comprehensive long-term care infrastructure.
 So, it is with great interest that I attend this morning's hearing.
-I am also par-

-So, it is with great interest that I attend this morning's hearing.
 I am also particularly interested in other issues that will greatly affect our nation's senior citizens in the future.
 Access to prescription medicines, Social Security and Medicare reform, and access to safe and affordable long term care services are all issues that must be closely examined if we as a society are going to be prepared for the great increase in aged Americans.